 Check the operation of the brake light switch.

-Hold the brake light switch and turn the adjusting nut in the direction A if the switch operates too late, or turn the nut in the direction B if the switch operates too soon.
+- 1. Pull up the lower part of rubber. - 2.
+Hold the brake light switch and turn the adjusting nut in the direction A if the switch operates too late, or turn the nut in the direction B if the switch operates too soon. - 3.
+Move the rubber to its original position.